yiisoft/docs/guide/en/structure/action.md

 });
 ```

-It is fine for simple handling since any more complicated one would require getting dependencies, so
+It's fine for simple handling since any more complicated one would require getting dependencies, so
 a good idea would be moving the handling to a class method.
 Callback middleware could be used for the purpose:

 ```php